What is pension drawdown?

 It is the option you have at retirement to take money from your pension pots as and when you want.
 You can start to do this anytime once you are 55.

 Pay for financial advice or work out a plan for yourself.
-There are sites that provide further helpful guidance such as the Money Advice Service that can help you further.
+There are sites that provide further helpful guidance such as the Money Advice Service that can guide you further and advisers at the end of our journey can help you if you need advice.

 It depends on many things, but for full independent whole of market financial advice, somewhere between £2,000 to £3,500 for at retirement advice on setting up a suitable drawdown plan including the investment and tax advice needed for this.
 There may also be additional costs for any pre retirement planning and annual reviews of your plan.